Q: How will the results of the return-to-office survey be used?

 Contact Tracing and Daily Health Checks

-Q: Are the daily health checks and attendance logs still required?
+Q: Are the daily health checks still required?

-- This means that attendance logs for programs are still needed as of June 14, 2021 for both programs and large cohort groups; that might be part of camp for example.
+- This means that attendance logs for programs are still needed for both programs and large cohort groups (that might be part of camp for example).

-- Logs for in/out times at offices by employees not needed.
+- Logs for in/out times at offices by employees are not needed.

 - Logs for customers in/out of an office are not needed, unless the customer is spending a significant amount of time in the office for a face-to-face meeting (more than 10 minutes).

 Q: Can we discuss with peers our vaccination status?

 A: You can share your status with anyone you would like to; but you cannot share the status of others even if they disclose it to you, and you cannot ask anyone else’s vaccination status.